ragavanayyadurai/TSA_EXP1B/README.md

 2.Handle missing values and preprocess data.
 3.Analyze basic statistics and distributions.
 4.Identify trends in medal counts by year and country.
+5.Perform the non-stationary convertion into stationary convertion using above three mothods.
-5.Create charts to visualize medal counts and trends.
+6.Create charts to visualize medal counts and trends.
-6.Interpret results to derive insights on performance.
+7.Interpret results to derive insights on performance.
 ```

 ## PROGRAM: